Fire and rescue services

 If you're concerned about the effects of dust, speak to your doctor before leaving Australia.

-Get medical advice if you have allergies or breathing difficulties.
+Get medical advice if you have allergies or respiratory difficulties.

-The standard of medical facilities in South Korea is usually good, but few staff speak English.
+The standard of medical facilities in South Korea is good, but few staff members speak English, and there can be cultural differences in how medical services are delivered.

 Medical services can be expensive.
 Hospitals usually require an up-front deposit or confirmation of insurance before they'll treat you.